 South of I-20 to US 287

-Construction on SH 360 south of I-20 to US 287 is estimated to begin in the fall of 2015 as part of a public-public partnership between TxDOT and the North Texas Tollway Authority (NTTA) and the North Central Texas Council of Governments.
-The initial SH 360 project will add two toll lanes in each direction from approximately two miles south of I-20 near East Sublett Road/West Camp Wisdom Road to East Broad Street and one toll lane in each direction with periodic passing lanes from East Broad Street to US 287.
+Construction on SH 360 south of I-20 to US 287 is estimated to begin in the fall of 2015 as part of a public-public partnership between TxDOT, the North Texas Tollway Authority (NTTA) and the North Central Texas Council of Governments.
+The initial SH 360 project will add two toll lanes in each direction from approximately two miles south of I-20 near East Sublett Road/West Camp Wisdom Road to US 287.
 In addition, the project will provide intersection enhancements and frontage road improvements that would deliver continuous non-tolled frontage roads throughout the corridor.
-The project also includes option work, which would extend the two mainlanes in each direction to US 287 and would grade-separate US 287 mainlanes with SH 360 frontage roads.
+The project will also add US 287 north and southbound mainlane bridges over SH 360 and a portion of the US 287 northbound frontage road and ramps.

 The $340 million project is scheduled to reach substantial completion in spring 2018 and will be constructed through a design-build approach providing needed safety improvements, congestion relief and economic development benefits.
 Once built, NTTA will operate the toll road.

 The ultimate design for SH 360 is an eight-lane divided tollway north of Debbie Lane/Ragland Road and a six-lane divided tollway south of Debbie Lane/Ragland Road.
 This final phase, which is currently unfunded, would also include improvements at the SH 360/US 287 interchange.